OndrejNepozitek/Edgar-Unity/docs/basics/room-templates.md

 ## Creating room templates

+There are currently two ways of creating room templates: either via the *Create asset* menu dialog or manually.

+### Create via *Create* menu dialog

 To create a new room template, we have to:
+- navigate to the folder where should the room template prefab be saved
+- right click in the Project window and choose *Create -> Dungeon generator -> Dungeon room template*
+- (optional) rename the prefab file to anything you want

+### Create manually

+To create a new room template manually, we have to:
 - create an empty game object
 - add *Dungeon Room Template Initializer* component
 - click the *Initialize room template* button